yangerder/4DGS-Real-Time-Scene-Rendering-Website/README.md

 A full-stack web system to automate 4D Gaussian Splatting (4DGS) reconstruction and rendering from a single or multiple video uploads.

+The slides for this project can be found [here](https://www.canva.com/design/DAGpF6ztpmY/t4J5H6Ur8jHppo1Q_P79wg/edit).

 ---

 ## Features